Synesthesia: What “Sound Purple” Really Means

 What Adjectives Describe Vocal Quality?

 In voice over, and voice production in general, there are myriad ways that we describe the vocal instrument.
-The words we use to describe tone alone could serve as the basis of an entire article!
+The words we use to describe tone alone could be the basis of an entire article!

-While I liked her word choices, I began to wonder what it really meant to sound like a burnished bell.
+While I liked her word choices, I wondered what it meant to sound like a burnished bell.

-Knowing what a bell was came easily, but “burnished” was a word that I had to look up.
-Based upon my research, I came to understand that burnished, in relation to my voice resembling a bell, meant that my instrument’s bell-like sound was shiny, polished and bright.
+Knowing what a bell was came easily, but “burnished” was a word I had to look up.
+Based upon my research, I understood that burnished, in relation to my voice resembling a bell, meant that my instrument’s bell-like sound was shiny, polished, and bright.

 Many creatives love words, that’s a given.
-But was this description merely a poetic way of labelling my voice, or, was my teacher interpreting the sound of my voice through shapes and colors?
+But was this description merely a poetic way of labeling my voice, or, was my teacher interpreting the sound of my voice through shapes and colors?

-If you’ve not ever heard of synesthesia before, people who possess such abilities are able to see, hear or feel what the majority of us don’t.
+If you’ve not ever heard of synesthesia before, people who possess such abilities can see, hear, or feel what the majority of us don’t.
 There are many forms synesthesia takes, and the form I’d like to explore with you now is called chromesthesia.